 Old Andreans Association (OAA): Connecting the Alumni of St Andrew’s Cathedral School since 1906.

 Old Andreans can be found in all areas of SACS – if you know where to look.
-They are working as coaches, in IT, as teachers, in DART, facilities, archives, outdoor education, music, and as representatives on the School Council and on the School Foundation Board.
+They are working as sports coaches, debating coaches, in IT, as teachers, in DART, facilities, archives, outdoor education, music, drama and as representatives on the School Council and on the School Foundation Board.

 The OAA organises Learning the Ropes, a career initiative for senior and middle school students.
 They also sponsor the Kundayi Memorial Shield games and support Startup SACS.